pyOpenSci/python-package-guide/documentation/readme-file-best-practices.md

 - [ ] Badges for the packages current published version, documentation and test suite build.
 (OPTIONAL: test coverage)
 - [ ] Easy-to-understand explanation (2-4 sentences) of what your tool does
 - [ ] Context for how the tool fits into the broader ecosystem
-- [ ] If your package "wraps" around another package, link to the package that it is wrapping and any associated documentation. *(HINT: If you don't know what a wrapper is, this probably doesn't apply to you!)*
+- [ ] If your library/package "wraps" around another package, link to the package that it is wrapping and any associated documentation. *(HINT: If you don't know what a wrapper is, this probably doesn't apply to you!)*
 - [ ] A simple quick-start code example that a user can follow to provide a demonstration of what the package can do for them
-- [ ] Links to your packages documentation / website.
+- [ ] Links to your package's documentation / website.
 - [ ] A few descriptive links to any tutorials you've created for your package.
 ```
 ````